Skip to main content

 When using a variable in the body, be aware that:

-Using Nested Objects in API Actions
+Using Nested Objects

 Many APIs expect a nested JSON structure in their request body.
+Use dot notation and array indices in the Key column to build nested payloads while keeping them organised and readable.

 How to define nested keys